kmacko265/business-performance-analysis-2023-2024/README.md

 # Market, Product & Customer Performance Analysis (2023–2024)

 ## Project Overview
-This project analyzes business performance across markets, products, and customers using transactional e-commerce data from 2023–2024.
+This project analyzes business performance across markets, products, and customer segments using transactional e-commerce data from 2023–2024.
+The analysis is designed to support stakeholder decision-making by identifying growth patterns, value drivers, and differences in purchasing behavior across markets.

-Project exists to support stakeholder decision-making by analyzing business performance across markets, products, and customer segments using transactional e-commerce data from 2023–2024.
+This project is designed as a learning-focused junior portfolio project, with an emphasis on clear business questions, correct metric usage, and interpretable insights.

 ## TL;DR – Final Insights
 👉 [Jump to Final Insights](#final-insights)